MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 Make sure you include the import statements.
 Android Studio should include the import statements for you automatically.

 You've completed all the necessary steps to successfully sign up a user into your app.
 Build and run your application.
-If all good, you should be able to collect an email from a user, and collect the OTP code that the user receives in their email address and use it to successfully sign up the user.
+If all good, you should be able to collect an email from a user, and collect the email one-time passcode that the user receives in their email address and use it to successfully sign up the user.

 ## Optional: Sign in after a sign-up flow